gwennbouteloup/UrbanAgriculture/README.md

 .Eclipse JDK:
 In eclipse Window menu/Java/Installed JREs: Add a reference to the jre directory inside your jdk directory (for example C:\Program Files (x86)\Java\jdk1.8.0_102\jre).
 Select this reference to be the one to use.

 .Open MySQL.
-Run the database script creation using the "Create database script.sql" file inside database directory.
+Create a schema by running the database script creation using the "Create database script.sql" file inside database directory.

-.Run MySQL server with an instance of the database.

-.Then run this configuration and enjoy!!! :)
+.Then run this configuration (MySQL server must be running) and enjoy!!! :)

 Running process
 =======================